Events

 Hyde Brothers, Booksellers is thrilled to kick off another season of our literary series, Last Thursday!
 This free event occurs at 7pm on the final Thursday of each month and is hosted in-store.
 Each event features at least two local authors who read their original poetry, prose, creative nonfiction, etc. in 15-20 minute installments with a brief intermission between readers.

-For further information and updates, click the calendar icon above to be taken to our Facebook event page.
+Click the calendar icon to be taken to the Facebook Event page.

 Interested in becoming a reader?
 Visit our Last Thursday page to get started!